 Contact a Public Health Nurse at (807) 625-8814 or email@example.com

 As a parent, you play an important role in helping shape your child’s eating habits.
 This foundation is important, and helping your child to eat healthy foods can be challenging!
 The TBDHU dietitians and public health nurses are here to help!

 You may notice that your child seems to eat less now that they are a toddler than when they were a baby.
 This is not uncommon, as their rate of growth slows down into their second year of life.
-There are many reasons that a child may change their eating habits or express more fussiness in what they eat.
+There are many reasons that children may change their eating habits or express more fussiness in what they eat.
 There are lots of strategies you can try to encourage healthy eating.
 For more information on how to deal with a picky eater, recipes and suggestions for meals and snacks and how to involve your child in cooking, visit Kids & Food.